MingliangLiang3/TCE-CVSE/README.md

 # TCE-CVSE
 Code for the  MMM 2023 paper: Textual Concept Expansion with Commonsense Knowledge to Improve Dual-Stream Image-Text Matching.
-We borrow the code from ["CVSE"](https://github.com/BruceW91/CVSE) and ["Multi-label Text Classification with BERT and PyTorch Lightning"](https://curiousily.com/posts/multi-label-text-classification-with-bert-and-pytorch-lightning/)

 <img src="./figures/TCE-CVSE.jpg" width = "80%" height="60%">